On full asymptotics of analytic torsions for compact locally symmetric orbifolds: Ray-Singer analytic torsion

 \section{Ray-Singer analytic torsion}

 In this section, we recall the definitions of the orbifold and the orbifold vector bundle.
 We also refer to \cite{MR0079769,SATAKE_1957} and \cite[Chapter 1]{Adem_2007} for more details.
-Then we recall the definition of Ray-Singer analytic torsion for compact orbifolds, where we refer to \cite{MR2140438}, \cite{2017arXiv170408369S} for more details.
+Then we recall the definition of Ray-Singer analytic torsion for compact orbifolds, where we refer to \cite{MR2140438,2017arXiv170408369S} for more details.
+In particular, Shen and Yu in \cite{2017arXiv170408369S} extended many important results on real analytic torsion from manifold setting to orbifold setting.